2003 A typical year in

 Print production continued

-approached direct it is often difficult to explain the benefits of letting
+frequently approached direct it is often difficult to explain the benefits of

-We will always seek out three or more quotes on print and it is surely worth
+will always seek out three or more quotes on print and it is surely worth the

-the 10% premium we charge to be assured you, the client, aren't bamboozled
+10% premium we charge to be assured you, the client, aren't bamboozled by the

 Several trips to Europe proved that the British economy continues to perform

-us to advise on a proposed consumer advertising campaign.
-As always, you
+advise on a proposed consumer advertising campaign.
+As always, you have to be

-have to be patient.
-Once entered into, retailers come to expect the support
+patient.
+Once entered into, retailers come to expect the support which

-which advertising provides and, however large or small the campaign, it
+advertising provides and, however large or small the campaign, it must be done

 Growth and prosperity.